-Here we have reduced (section \ref{action-angle}) the integration of (\ref{eq1}), or of more general linear systems (\ref{eq1'}) (section \ref{preli}), to that of the first order ODE (\ref{eq2}a), or equivalently the integral equation (\ref{Inteq}), in the globally defined unknown phase $\psi$ and adopted the iterative resolution procedure (\ref{psi-h}) to obtain sequences $\{\psi^{(h)}\}_{h\in\NN_0}$ {\it converging uniformly} (and quite rapidly) to the solutions $\psi(\ti)$ in every compact interval where $\omega$ is differentiable; $\psi(\ti)$ can be extended beyond discontinuity points of $\omega(\ti)$, if any, by suitable matching conditions.
-As a preliminary step we have studied (section \ref{zeroes}) the instants $\ti_h$ where $\psi$ is a multiple of $\pi/2$ (these are the interlacing zeroes of $q(\ti),\dot q(\ti)$).
+In this paper we have reduced (section \ref{action-angle}) - as far as we know for the first time - the integration of (\ref{eq1}), or of more general linear systems (\ref{eq1'}a) (section \ref{preli}), to that of the first order ODE (\ref{eq2}a), or equivalently the integral equation (\ref{Inteq}), in the globally defined unknown phase $\psi$ and adopted the iterative resolution procedure (\ref{psi-h}) to obtain sequences $\{\psi^{(h)}\}_{h\in\NN_0}$ {\it converging uniformly} (and quite rapidly) to the solutions $\psi(\ti)$ in every compact interval where $\omega$ is differentiable; $\psi(\ti)$ can be extended beyond discontinuity points of $\omega(\ti)$, if any, by suitable matching conditions.
+Numerically, eqs. (\ref{psi-h}), (\ref{psi-h+}), (\ref{inter4}), and (\ref{inter5}) are the primary results to be evaluated.
+Comparison with the numerical results in other approach will help in the validation of the method.
+As a preliminary step we have studied (section \ref{zeroes}) the instants $\ti_h$ where $\psi$ is a multiple of $\pi/2$ (these are the interlacing zeros of $q(\ti),\dot q(\ti)$).
 The applications sketched in the previous section \ref{Useful} illustrate hopefully in a convincing way that our approach is economical and effective, and that its interplay with the existing wisdom and alternative approaches is rather promising for improving (both analitically and numerically) our knowledge of the solutions of (\ref{eq1}) and of various delicate aspects of theirs.
 To that end, a comparison in particular with the Ermakov reformulation \cite{Ermakov} seems appropriate now.